joeycortez42/MP-Select-Mini-Web/README.md

 ## SD Card Functions

-The file listing loads when the :rewind: icon is clicked.
+The file listing loads when the refresh icon is clicked.
 File names in the Web UI will be limited to 21 characters.
 The printer can support longer names, but it cuts off the extension and name after 24 characters.

 Files that are uploaded will be renamed from "cache.gc" to the original file name.
 If you are re-uploading a previous file, the old file is deleted first, then the file is renamed.
 The .gc extension will be used to maximize file name length.